drewtodd/drewux/content/posts/wcag-22-what-designers-and-website-owners-need-to-know/index.md

 Login processes must include alternatives to memory-based tasks (like passwords) by supporting copy/paste, password managers, or passwordless options.

 #### 3.3.9 Accessible Authentication (No Exception) (AAA)
-Tightens the rule above—*all* users must be able to authenticate without needing to remember or transcribe anything, no exceptions.
+Tightens the rule above. *All* users must be able to authenticate without needing to remember or transcribe anything, no exceptions.

 ## Deep Dive
 In the coming weeks we'll look at each of these criteria in detail and examine what they mean, why they've been implemented, and how to apply them in your work with visual and code examples.